judahsteve/moxie/README.md

 Those are the core dependencies that the project requires to execute.

 ## Executing the Project
-Once you finish installing these dependencies, simply copy the moxie folder into your new django virtual environment
+Once you finish installing these dependencies, simply copy the moxie folder into the desired location on your file system
+- type **cd moxie** to navigate into the moxie folder. you will see a moxie folder, the readme file, and two other files
-- type **cd moxie** to navigate into the moxie folder
+- type **cd moxie** again to navigate into the moxie folder.
+You should now be in the root folder of the project containing various files and folders including the manage.py file. you will also see another moxie folder in this folder
-- update the Database configuration in the settings.py file to your database details
+- update the Database configuration in the moxie/settings.py file to your database details
-- type **python manage.py migrate** to run the database migrations for the models
+- type **python manage.py migrate** from the projects root folder to run the database migrations for the models
 - type **python manage.py runserver** to start the django server and execute the project